georgemccrae/capstone-project/README.md

 ## Evaluation

-By examining the coefficients I found that the variables: number of Spotify followers, artist familiarity and track longevity had the largest impact on track popularity.
+By examining the coefficients I found that the variables: 'Time Since First Charting', 'Number of Spotify followers', 'Artist Chart Familiarity' and 'Track Chart Longevity' had the largest impact on track popularity.

-As I mentionned in the EDA section: you’re aiming to get your songs into automatically curated playlists or wonder how to get higher rankings in Spotify popularity index make sure you’re getting your listens now.
-That probably means it’s good to release songs frequently to stay relevant in the Spotify world.
+In conclusion, if you are an artist aiming to get your songs into automatically curated playlists or wonder how to get higher rankings in Spotify popularity index make sure you release songs frequently to stay relevant in the Spotify world.
+Further, if an artist wants to focus on getting a high Spotify score, then they should focus their efforts on trying to gain more followers as opposed to getting views on other mediums such as YouTube.
+Finally, although 'Duration' and 'Loudness' seem to have a small impact on a track's popularity, it seems as if musical components are largely irrelevant in predicting what makes a song popular.

-The obvious trend is that the Billboard Hot 100 will continue to musically converge, a path that might just be the natural progression of popular culture. give it enough time and we’ll all be listening to the same thing.

- There was some unavoivable subjectivity in deducing which were outliers.

 ## Plans for the Future